-When it comes to dealing with heartbreak or breaking up in a romantic relationship, it doesn’t matter whether you’re the one who’s been dumped or you initiated the breakup.
+When it comes to dealing with heartbreakor breaking up in a romantic relationship, it doesn’t matter whether you’re the one who’s been dumped or the one who initiated the breakup.
 It hurts either way.

 But let’s focus on infidelity in romantic relationships.
 This is where the concept of hysterical bonding comes into the picture.
 When it comes to the phenomenon of hysterical bonding, although it is a relatively less explored topic, it’s very important to learn about hysterical bonding after cheating.

 If you’ve found out that your beloved has cheated on you, this realization can take a major toll on you.
 Infidelity in romance can open a person up to a plethora of overwhelming emotions.